 Rabbi Eleazar ben Azariah

 Rabbi Eleazar ben Azariah was a second / third generation Tana who was temporarily appointed as Nasi at age 18 when Rabbi Gamliel was expelled from his position.
-Rabbi Eleazar ben Azariah was a Kohen and a tenth generation descendent of Ezra Hasofer whom inherited great family wealth.
+Rabbi Eleazar ben Azariah was a Kohen and a tenth generation descendant of Ezra Hasofer whom inherited great family wealth.
 He is well known for his role early in the Pesach Hagadah.
 Rebbe Eleazar ben Azariah studied under Rabbi Yossi Haglili and then moved to Yavneh joining the Sages of the Mishna.
 He is buried in Alama, Northern Israel right near his father Rabbi Azarya.

 His Father AzariahRabbi Azariah, a wealthy and respected Kohen.
 Rabbi Azariah was a 9th generation, direct descendent of Ezra Hasofer.
 Quite knowledgeable in Torah, Rebbe Azarya was called a 'friend' by Rabbi Dosa ben Hurkenes, a leading elder of the generation.
 Rabbi Azariah was very wealthy and supported his brother Shimon, allowing him to spend all his time learning Torah, subsequently this Tana is always referred to as 'Shimon brother of Azaria'.